-- Hunter Investment Prospectus - Taking the Hunter to the world, including AFC Asia Cup Australia 2015 - Government Grants Funding - Workforce and Skills Development - .
-Hunter's future freight and transport connectivity - Corridor preservation for an east coast high speed rail network
+- Hunter Investment Prospectus

+- Government Grants Funding

+- Workforce and Skills Development

+- Hunter's future freight and transport connectivity

+- · Corridor preservation for an east coast high speed rail network

 The economy of the Hunter enjoys a number of strengths and makes a significant contribution to the Australian economy.
-In 2012, the Hunter's gross regional product was \$36.9 billion.
+In 2013, the Hunter's gross regional product (GRP) was \$38.5 billion.
 The Hunter is positioning itself strongly as an internationally competitive regional economy, with above state average growth of around 75% in the next two decades, contributing an additional \$28 billion by 2036.